allenai/natural-instructions/tasks/README.md

 `task170_hotpotqa_answer_generation.json` | Given a set of context and supporting facts, answer the question asked based on them. | Answer Generation
 `task191_hotpotqa_question_generation.json` | Given a set of context, supporting facts and an answer, generate the question asked based on them. | Question Generation
 `task192_hotpotqa_sentence_generation.json` | Given a context paragraph, question and corresponding answer, generate the supporting facts that helps in answering question. | Sentence Generation
-`task195_sentiment140_classification.json` | Given a tweet text, classify it into positive or negative | Classification `task196_sentiment140_answer_generation.json` | Given a tweet text and boolean question, generate answer yes or no | Answer Generation
-`task239_TweetQA_answer_generation.json` | Given a context paragraph of the tweet and question, generate a right answer | Answer Generation
-`task240_TweetQA_question_generation.json` | Given a context paragraph of the tweet and answer, generate a right question | Question Generation
-`task241_TweetQA_classification.json` | Given a context paragraph of the tweet, question and corresponding answer, generate a label whether the answer is right or wrong | Classification
-`task242_TweetQA_classification.json` | Given a context paragraph of the tweet, question and corresponding answer, generate a label whether the context is helpful in answering question or not | Classification
 `task193_duorc_question_generation` | Writing a question based on a given plot | Question Generation `task194_duorc_answer_generation` | Given a plot and a question, answer the question based on the plot | Answer Generation `task195_sentiment140_classification.json` | Given a tweet text, classify it into positive or negative | Classification